tyler351/initramsfs-splash-clone/README.md

 ## FBSplash

 FBSplash is my own image loader it has been updated to version 0.5 this has solved the issue of images that are too large for the display crashing.
 If an image is too large it will now be scaled to fit the screen and maintain it's aspect ratio.
+FBSplash version 0.6 is now included and adds the option to use free aspect this will allow for image stretching.

 ## Bugs